coderofsalvation/coderofsalvation.github.io/_posts/2014-07-20-about-leon-van-kammen.md

 title: About me
 ---

-Leon van Kammen started out as a softwareengineer after getting his Bachelor degree in Computer Science.
-After a startup-experience, he became an independent devtrepeneur.
+I started out as a softwareengineer after getting my Bachelor degree in Computer Science.
+After an awesome startup-experience, I became an independent devtrepeneur.
-When he\'s not busy riding his [heelys](http://www.heelys.com) or playing his bassguitar, he loves to help people with lean and mean IT-ideas and api/opensource/SaaS/BaaS/PaaS-technology.
+When I'm not busy riding my [heelys](http://www.heelys.com) or playing my bassguitar, I love to help people with lean and mean IT-ideas and api/opensource/SaaS/BaaS/PaaS-technology.

 # Factoids